-In this section you should outline to the pupils how they'll be participating in the Childhood Day Mile.
+In this section you should outline to the pupils how they'll be participating in the fundraising.
 Try to make this as engaging as possible, to get the children excited about the event.

-Make sure they know what they need to do and if they need to bring anything like P.E. kits.
+Make sure they know what they need to do - if they need to bring anything, dress up or wear anything specific on the day.

-Children will need to ask their parent or carer's permission to fundraise and collect donations.
+Children will need to ask their parent or carer's permission to fundraise and collect sponsorships or donations.
 You can send out the parent and carer letter to make sure they understand what the event entails.
 You could also mention it in a newsletter.